rasmus-kirk/halo-accumulation/README.md

 #### Nix

-This project has integration with [Nix](https://nixos.org/), if nix is installed with flake support, type `nix develop` to get a reproducible dev shell for this project.
+This project has integration with [Nix](https://nixos.org/), if nix is installed with flake support, type `nix develop` to get a reproducible developement shell for this project.

 ### Usage

 Although not recommended, you can import this module and work with it:

 #### Polynomial Commitment Scheme in the Discrete Log setting